Fire Codes and Regulations

 National Fire Protection Association standards determine the maximum number of occupants permitted at places of public assembly.
 Baltimore County Fire Code (Chapter 20) requires Crowd Manager training for establishments with an occupancy load of at least 50 people.

 Bonfires and agricultural burning in Baltimore County require a permit.
 Open burning, including agricultural burning, is illegal inside the perimeter of the Beltway.
+Burning permits can be obtained by contacting the Fire Marshal's office at 410-887-4880.

 Most residential occupancies require smoke alarms in sleeping areas.
 The code requires smoke alarms in many other uses, including hotels and motels, family day care homes and day care centers.